Michael Aron: Career

 Aron was educated at Exeter School, Leeds University and the Polytechnic of Central London.
 He taught English in Sudan before joining the Foreign and Commonwealth Office (FCO) in 1984.
-He has served at New York, Brasilia and Brussels.
+He has served at New York, Brasília and Brussels.
 He was Ambassador to Kuwait 2008–09, Head of the Middle East Department at the FCO 2010–11, Ambassador to Iraq 2011–12, acting Head of Mission at Tripoli September 2012 to January 2013, and Ambassador to Libya from January 2013 until June 2015.

 After the outbreak of the Libyan Civil War in 2014, Aron supervised the evacuation of British citizens from Tripoli on the Royal Navy survey ship HMS Enterprise.
 He and his remaining staff then closed the embassy and left Libya to set up a temporary office in Tunis.

 In April 2015, Aron was appointed Ambassador to the Republic of Sudan, and took up the appointment in August of that year.
 In February 2018 he was transferred at short notice to be Ambassador to Yemen.

+After completing his time as Ambassador to Yemen, Aron returned to the FCDO, London in July 2021 and retired from the Diplomatic Service in October 2022.

+Since October 2022, Aron has been Chief International Affairs Officer of the Yemeni family-owned conglomerate HSA Group.

 Family

 Aron was married to Rachel (née Barker) who was also a diplomat, now retired after being British Ambassador to Belgium from 2007 to 2010.
 They have two sons and two daughters.
 They divorced in 2016.

+Aron remarried in 2018 to Kate Orrick, who is currently Deputy Head of Mission at the British Embassy, Stockholm.
+They have one son and one daughter together.